subhromoitrafreelancer/blahblahbus/README.md

-# Slack to Kafka Middleware
+# BlahBlahBus

-A Node.js middleware service that receives messages from Slack channels and forwards them to corresponding Kafka topics.
+A Node.js middleware service that receives messages from Slack/Pumble channels and forwards them to corresponding Kafka topics.

 ## Features